Hanil Bank: In South Korea

 With the division of Korea, as with other banks previously controlled by Japanese interests, the respective operations of Chōsen Trust were taken over by public authorities on both sides of the 38th parallel.
 In North Korea, they were soon merged into the central bank within the country's monobank system.

 In South Korea, the renamed Korea Heungup Bank was privatized in 1958 and acquired by Samsung C&T Corporation.
 Like other Korean commercial banks, however, it was nationalized in 1962 following the May 16 coup, as the military government expropriated large shareholders on the premise that their wealth had been amassed illicitly.

+In 1979, the president of Hanil Bank was placed under criminal investigation in connection with the bankruptcy of Yulsan Group.

 In 1981, Hanil Bank was again privatized.
 Its privatization was part of a limited financial liberalization effort undertaken by then-president Chun Doo-hwan.
 Hanil Bank was chosen because it was deemed the best-managed of the four major commercial banks under government ownership (the others being Chohung Bank, Korea First Bank, and Seoul Trust Bank), and thus the one with the most promising prospects for rapid privatization.
 The government divestiture was announced in April 1981 and completed in June.

 In 1984, Hanil Bank established Hanil Lease and acquired Hanil Securities in 1985.
 By the mid-1990s, it was one of the five most prominent Korean banks, together with Chohung Bank, Korea Commercial Bank, Korea First Bank, and Seoul Bank.